juergenlerner/eventnet/data/les_miserables/README.md

 "1.1.1","NP","chapter"
 "1.1.1","MB","chapter"
 ```
 The events of type `chapter`, linking the chapter index (e.g., `1.1.1`) to the actors appearing in the chapter (e.g., `MY`), are the actual hyperevents that are to be modeled.
-These hyperevents are preceeded in the file by 80 dummy events of type `add.actor`, such as the following:
+These hyperevents are preceded in the file by 80 dummy events of type `add.actor`, such as the following:
 ```
 "dummy","BS","add.actor"
 "dummy","HL","add.actor"